see7e/programming-studies/Docs/roadmaps/fresh_start.md

 It’s worth noting that WebSockets do not use HTTP after the handshake, so you can’t rely on the request-response model or easily use HTTP features like cookies (though the initial handshake can use cookies for auth, then you might use token-based auth after).
 Instead, you might have to do your own application-level protocols (like sending an auth message first upon connection).
 Higher-level libraries often handle these details for you.

 > **Related:** WebSockets are part of the broader set of technologies for real-time and asynchronous communication.
 Alternatives or related technologies include **Server-Sent Events (SSE)** (unidirectional server-to-client stream), or using **MQTT** for IoT, etc. But WebSockets are unique in enabling full two-way comms in web apps.
 When designing systems, use WebSockets when you need _instant_ updates or push from server to client.
 If your app only needs occasional updates and can poll every few seconds, WebSockets might be overkill.
 WebSockets also require careful resource management – each client holds a connection open, which can strain server resources if not scaled properly (imagine thousands of concurrent sockets).
 There are services and patterns (like using message brokers) to help scale WebSockets.
-If you explore microservices or cloud, you might encounter managed WebSocket services or need to design pub-sub systems backing your WebSockets to distribute messages.
+If you explore microservices or cloud, you might encounter managed WebSocket services or need to design [Pub/Sub](../pub-sub-pattern.md) systems backing your WebSockets to distribute messages.
 In any case, for any chat, gaming, or live update feature, WebSockets are a go-to tool.

 ## Cloud and DevOps Considerations (Scalability, Resiliency, Elasticity)
 In modern software engineering, it’s not just about writing code – it’s also about ensuring that code can run reliably under various conditions.
 This is where **cloud and DevOps** practices come in, focusing on how to deploy, scale, and maintain systems.
 Three important qualities to aim for are **Scalability**, **Resiliency**, and **Elasticity**.
 These often come up when designing cloud architectures (e.g., on AWS, Azure, GCP) and thinking about infrastructure.
 Let’s break down what each means: